ncatlab/nlab-content/pages/6010.md

 ### Synthetic definition in differential cohesion
  {#SyntheticDefinitionInDifferentialCohesion}

-The classical definition \ref{SmoothManifoldsEmbedding} should have the following axiomatization in [[differential cohesive (infinity,1)-topos|differentially cohesive infinity-topos theory]], where one assumes the following system of [[adjoint modalities]]
+The classical definition \ref{SmoothManifoldsEmbedding} of _embedding_ of smooth manifolds should have the following axiomatization in [[differential cohesive (infinity,1)-topos|differentially cohesive infinity-topos theory]], where one assumes the following system of [[adjoint modalities]]

 $$
   \array{